DELVE Milky Way Satellite Galaxy Census I: Satellite Population and Survey Selection Function in DES, DELVE, and Pan-STARRS: Author Contributions

+\cyfive{We thank the anonymous referee for the many useful comments that helped us improve this manuscript.} CYT was supported by the U.S. National Science Foundation (NSF) through the grants AST-2108168 and AST-2307126.
+WC gratefully acknowledges support from a Gruber Science Fellowship at Yale University.
+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE2139841.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation. \cytwo{ADD acknowledges support from STFC grants ST/Y002857/1.} DJS acknowledges support from NSF grant AST-2205863. \cyfive{This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).}

 The DELVE project is partially supported by the NASA Fermi Guest Investigator Program Cycle 9 No.\ 91201 and by Fermilab LDRD project L2019-011.
 This material is based upon work supported by the National Science Foundation under Grant No.\ AST-2108168, AST-2108169, AST-2307126, and AST-2407526.
 This research award is partially funded by a generous gift of Charles Simonyi to the NSF Division of Astronomical Sciences.
-The award is made in recognition of significant contributions to Rubin Observatory’s Legacy Survey of Space and Time. \cytwo{ADD acknowledges support from STFC grants ST/Y002857/1.}
+The award is made in recognition of significant contributions to Rubin Observatory’s Legacy Survey of Space and Time.

 Funding for the DES Projects has been provided by the U.S. Department of Energy, the U.S. National Science Foundation, the Ministry of Science and Education of Spain, the Science and Technology Facilities Council of the United Kingdom, the Higher Education Funding Council for England, the National Center for Supercomputing Applications at the University of Illinois at Urbana-Champaign, the Kavli Institute of Cosmological Physics at the University of Chicago, the Center for Cosmology and Astro-Particle Physics at the Ohio State University, the Mitchell Institute for Fundamental Physics and Astronomy at Texas A\&M University, Financiadora de Estudos e Projetos, Funda{\c c}{\~a}o Carlos Chagas Filho de Amparo {\`a} Pesquisa do Estado do Rio de Janeiro, Conselho Nacional de Desenvolvimento Cient{\'i}fico e Tecnol{\'o}gico and the Minist{\'e}rio da Ci{\^e}ncia, Tecnologia e Inova{\c c}{\~a}o, the Deutsche Forschungsgemeinschaft and the Collaborating Institutions in the Dark Energy Survey.